blefnk/relivator-nextjs-template/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in this project, we appreciate your responsible disclosure.
-By working together, we can address the issue promptly and ensure the security of our users' data.

-To report a vulnerability, please follow these steps:

-1. **Email**: Send an email to our security team at [:blefnk@gmail.com](mailto:blefnk@gmail.com).
+We greatly value the security community's efforts in helping keep our project safe.
+If you've discovered a security vulnerability, your responsible disclosure is crucial for us.
+Here's how you can report it:

+1. **Contact Method**: Email us at [hello@bleverse.com](mailto:hello@bleverse.com).
-2. **Subject**: Use a clear and descriptive subject line, such as "Security Vulnerability Report"
+2. **Email Subject**: Please use a concise yet descriptive subject, such as "Security Vulnerability Found".
-3. **Description**: Provide a detailed description of the vulnerability, including the steps to reproduce it and any relevant information that can help us understand and address the issue.
+3. **Vulnerability Details**: Provide a comprehensive description of the vulnerability.
+Include reproduction steps, and any other information that might help us understand and resolve the issue effectively.
-4. **Attach Proof of Concept**: If possible, provide a proof-of-concept or sample code that demonstrates the vulnerability.
-However, please refrain from performing any destructive actions or violating any privacy or security laws during your research.
+4. **Proof of Concept**: Attach any proof-of-concept or sample code if available.
+Please ensure that your research does not involve destructive testing or violate any laws.
-5. **Encryption (Optional)**: If you prefer to encrypt your communication, please use our public PGP key, which can be found on our website or on public key servers.
+5. **Encryption**: For secure communication, use our public PGP key available on our website or public key servers.
-6. **Responsiveness**: We strive to respond to vulnerability reports promptly.
-You can expect an initial response acknowledging your report within [specify time frame, e.g., 48 hours].
+6. **Response Timeline**: We aim to acknowledge your report within [e.g., 48 hours] and will keep you updated on our progress.
-7. **Investigation and Disclosure**: Our security team will investigate the reported vulnerability and assess its impact on our system.
-We will keep you informed of our progress and any necessary actions.
+7. **Investigation and Remediation**: Our team will promptly investigate and work on resolving the issue.
+We'll maintain communication with you throughout this process.
-8. **Responsible Disclosure**: We kindly request that you do not disclose the vulnerability publicly until we have addressed it and provided an official announcement.
-We will work together with you to determine an appropriate timeline for disclosure, considering the severity and complexity of the vulnerability.
+8. **Disclosure Policy**: Please refrain from public disclosure until we have mitigated the vulnerability.
+We will collaborate with you to decide on an appropriate disclosure timeline, considering the issue's severity.

-We value the contributions of security researchers and the broader community in improving the security of our project.
-As a token of our appreciation, we may acknowledge your contribution publicly, upon mutual agreement.

-Thank you for your commitment to keeping our project secure!

-Note: This security policy is subject to change without notice.
+We're grateful for your contributions to our project's security.
+Contributors who help improve our security may be publicly acknowledged (with consent).

+_Note: Our security policy may be updated periodically._